nathanKramer/apex-rumble/README.md

 # Apex Rumble

-Apex Rumble is an abstraction between Salesforce's object schema and your code.
+Apex Rumble is an abstraction between Salesforce's object schema and your Apex code.

 ## How Does It Work?